highlight/highlight/blog-content/make-source-maps-public.md

 ![network-tab](/images/blog/make-source-maps-public/network-tab.webp)

-The Application tab surfaces the data your site is saving locally.
+The Application tab also surfaces the data your site is saving locally.

 ![application-tab](/images/blog/make-source-maps-public/application-tab.webp)